m4-z3/ML-Textbook-to-Notes/README.md

 python text2bullets.py [insert name of file here]

 This will return a Notes.txt document which will have all the textbook paragraphs translated into indented bullet points.

+If any errors occur, try running model.py to see if the error may have been an incompatable model